NittalaAditya/Text-Analysis-of-Luxury-Sedans/README.md

 * Some insights from our analyses in Tasks C and D

 # Task F:
-Answered questions like : What are 5 most frequently mentioned attributes or features of cars in the discussions?
-Which attributes are most strongly associated with which of these 5 brands?
+Answered questions like :
+* What are 5 most frequently mentioned attributes or features of cars in the discussions?
+*Which attributes are most strongly associated with which of these 5 brands?

 # Task G:
-Insights from Task F?
+Insights from Task F

 # Task H:
 Found out which is the most aspirational brand and it's business implications in our data in terms of people actually wanting to buy or own.